hugopl/crystal-tree-sitter/README.md

 The code used in the [Using Parsers](https://tree-sitter.github.io/tree-sitter/using-parsers) tree-sitter tutorial was ported as a spec test at [spec/tree_sitter_spec.cr](spec/tree_sitter_spec.cr), the API documentation is being ported as well, not yet on github-pages, but run `crystal doc` and have fun.

-## Adding parsers

-Currently the `require_tree_sitter_language` macro receives the language name a directory path where the parsers were cloned.

-This still subject to change in next releases.

 ## Contributing